bazel-contrib/SIG-rules-authors/go-tutorial.md

 )
 ```

-The first line load the SkyLark definition from the go_rules library.
+The first line load the Starlark definition from the go_rules library.
 You can then
-use "go_libary" which is used directly after.
-This go_libary definition also mentions
+use "go_library" which is used directly after.
+This go_library definition also mentions
 an external dependency using cobra.

 ### How these files work together

-The `WORKSPACE`, `dep.bzl`, and `BUILD.bazel` files create an object graph that Bazel uses.
+The `WORKSPACE`, `deps.bzl`, and `BUILD.bazel` files create an object graph that Bazel uses.
 This blog [post](https://blog.bazel.build/2015/06/17/visualize-your-build.html) covers
 visualizing the object graph.
 Take a peak if you want to learn a bit about
 "bazel query" command.

-Next, we cover more definitions in the WORKSPACE file.
+Next, we cover more definitions in the `WORKSPACE` file.
 We can start with the following
 code:

 ```